 Name Status Indication RE On The Range Extender is connected to your router.
 Blinking The Range Extender is establishing a connection with your router.
 Off The Range Extender is not connected to your router.
 Wireless Blinking The wireless function is working properly.
+Off The wireless function is not working.
 Power On The Range Extender is on.
+Off The Range Extender is off.
 Signal Strength On The number of lit LEDs indicates the strength of wireless signal.
 Blinking A connection to your router has been established, but no Internaccess yet.
 Off The Range Extender is not connected to your router.